activitypods/activitypods/README.md

 ### Post a resource in a container

-Upon actor creation, several LDP containers have been automatically created on the http://localhost:3000/alice/data POD: `/profiles`, `/events`, `/places`.
+Upon actor creation, several LDP containers have been automatically created on the http://localhost:3000/alice/data Pod: `/profiles`, `/events`, `/places`.

 You can now post an event on the `/events` container, following the [LDP specification](https://www.w3.org/TR/ldp-primer/).